-Rich and comforting creamy tomato basil soup that uses common ingredients.
+Healthier homemade tomato basil soup that is still rich and creamy with just pantry ingredients.
 Make it low fat or fancy it up with fresh basil.
 All ready in 30 minutes with these easy to follow step by step photo instructions.

 The science part of me wants "reproducible" results.
 So I'm using ingredients that I can keep around with consistent quality.